ashleychontos/pySYD/README.md

 SYD/Files/todo requires both the light curve and power spectrum text file formatted in such a way that ID_LC.txt and ID_PS.txt, where ID exactly matches that in the todo.txt file one directory up.
 The output will be in this same repo within a results/ folder.

 #### SYD/Code
-utils.py : bulk of the SYD pipeline functions.py : models, distributions, ffts, smoothing functions are all in this file SYD.py : initiates SYD through utils.main
+utils.py : bulk of the SYD pipeline \n functions.py : models, distributions, ffts, smoothing functions are all in this file \n SYD.py : initiates SYD through utils.main \n

 ## Example: alpha Mensae (TIC 141810080)